mqlight/nodejs-mqlight/doc/03_API-mqlight.Client.start_Function.md

 * `callback` - (Function) (optional) callback to be notified when the client has either: transitioned into `started` state; or has entered `stopped` state before it can transition into `started` state.
-The callback function will be invoked with a `StoppedError` as its argument if the client transitions into `stopped` state before it attains `started` state - which can happen as a result of calling the `client.stop` method.
+The `callback` function will be invoked with a `StoppedError` as its argument if the client transitions into a `stopped` state before it attains a `started` state, which can happen as a result of calling the `client.stop` method.